team-302/team-302.github.io/index.md

 ## Selected Design

-The design that we chose was the solar panel protector.
-This design consists of a self-contained device that is installed next to the solar panel that, when it detects conditions that cause storms that would produce strong winds or hail, it will then activate a motor that will unroll a stored protective covering over the solar panel in order to protect it from the hail, rain, and other storm debris.
-The device also has a retractable top that will cover the sensors and protect them as well.
-The lid will raise up and allow the sensors to detect the weather conditions every hour before lowering it again.
-The design for this protector can be seen below.
+We opted for the solar panel protector as our chosen design.
+This design comprises a self-contained unit that is installed adjacent to the solar panel.
+When it detects weather conditions that are likely to cause strong winds or hail, the device will activate a motor to unfurl a protective covering over the solar panel, safeguarding it against damage from hail, rain, and other storm debris.
+Additionally, the unit has a retractable lid that shields the sensors from the elements.
+The lid will raise every hour, allowing the sensors to assess the weather conditions before closing again.
+The design of this protector is depicted below.

 ![](Selected_design.png)